-There are both Knowledge-based and Application-based activities within this program.
+There are both Knowledge-based and Practice-based activities within this program.

 Recently we have added forward thinking pharmacy students from any college who see one of the primary building blocks of MTM or Clinical Pharmacy being physical assessment.
 They have the ability to register for a two hour summer elective.

 Through needs assessment inquiries, pharmacists repeatedly have requested programs that would enhance the skills and knowledge in fundamental areas that would have an immediate impact upon the way they practice pharmacy.
+Pharmacists want/need to speak the language of physical assessment.
 As MTM and PPMI unveil themselves in healthcare reform as a "pay for performance" element, pharmacists will have to elevate their physical assessment knowledge/skills to a level where they are taken seriously by all providers.
 Pharmacists want these courses to be university based, of the highest quality, and reasonably priced.
 The price of the course has not changed from 1996.